MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-a-shipping-label.md

 # Get a shipping label

-Use this method in the *Microsoft Hardware API* to retrieve data for a specific shipping label of a specific submission of a product.
+Use this method to retrieve data for a specific shipping label of a specific submission of a product.

 ## Prerequisites

-If you have not done so already, complete all the [prerequisites](dashboard-api.md) for the Microsoft Hardware APIs before trying to use any of these methods.
+If you have not done so already, complete all the [Prerequisites](dashboard-api.md) for the Microsoft Hardware APIs before trying to use any of these methods.
 Before you can use these methods, the product and submission must already exist in your Dev Center account.
 To create or manage submissions for products, see the methods in [Manage product submissions](manage-product-submissions.md).

 ## Request